 - When is a student a "student"?

 - Upon application?
 Once admitted?
 Once registered?

 Upon matriculation?

 - What about winter and summer breaks?

 - When is an employee an employee?

 - Exempt vs. Non-Exempt Employees

-- What if a student withdraws or employee quits?

 Personal Jurisdiction (Cont.)

 - If Respondent is not affiliated with the institution in any way, the institution lacks authority to take disciplinary action - E.g.: Employee of an outside company (e.g., vendor, construction worker); guest or invitee; prospective student; former student; former employee; student from another institution